-As required by accounting principles generally accepted in the United States of America, the financial statements of the reporting entity include those of the County (the primary government) and its component units.
+As required by GAAP, the financial statements of the reporting entity include those of the County (the primary government) and its component units.
 The component units discussed below are included in the County's reporting entity because of the significance of their operational and financial relationships with the County.
-In conformity with accounting principles generally accepted in the United States of America, as set forth in GASB Statement No. 14, as amended by Statements No. 39 and 61, the financial statements of the component units are appropriately presented in the government-wide financial statements.
+In conformity with accounting principles generally accepted in the United States of America, as set forth in GASB Statement No. 14, as amended, the financial statements of the component units are appropriately presented in the government-wide financial statements.